How to improve inventory turnover – six simple steps

 Secondly, you should identify items with seasonal demand patterns and market trends and, again, fine-tune the forecast.

 Thirdly, you should refine your forecasting parameters to reflect market demand volatility.
-For example, set longer forecasting periods for slow-selling markets and much shorter ones if market demand is volatile.
+For example, forecasting periods for slow-selling markets can extended and reduced if market demand is volatile.

-And finally, allow for qualitative demand insights, such as adjusting forecasts for promotions or competitor activity.
+Finally, allow for qualitative demand insights, such as adjusting forecasts for promotions or competitor activity.
+For instance, if you know a competitor is launching a similar product, you can adjust your forecast to account for potential shifts in demand.

 3. Prioritise your stock with inventory classification